SoftUni-Internal/interactive-content/EN/05-While-Loop/03-While-or-For-Loop.md

 Both `while-loop` and `for-loop` **repeat** a block of **code**.

-There are different situations when we have to choose the right loop in order to achieve our goals.
+There are different situations when we have to choose the right loop to achieve our goals.

 When we know **exactly how many times** we want to loop through a block of code, we use а `for-loop`.
 ```java live